marco79cgn/lametric-sonos-indicator/README.md

   lametric-sonos
 ```

 That's it.
-Hope it would be useful for you.
+I hope this is useful for you.

 **Links**: \
 https://lametric-documentation.readthedocs.io/en/latest/index.html \